The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

-\begin{remark} Consider the computational problem of \emph{finding} tuples to be removed from the input database $\bA$ so that $\bA \not \models \mu$.
+\begin{remark} Consider the computational problem of \emph{finding} a set of tuples to be removed from the input database $\bA$ so that $\bA \not \models \mu$.
 We observe that if the resilience problem (with or without multiplicities) for a union $\mu$ of conjunctive queries is in P, then this problem also is in P. To see this, let $u \in \N$ be threshold.
 If $u=0$, then no tuple needs to be found and we are done.
-Otherwise, for every tuple $t$ in a relation $R^{\bA}$, we remove $t$ from $R^{\bA}$ and test the resulting database with the threshold $u-m$, where $m$ is the multiplicity of $t$.
-If the modified instance is accepted, then $t$ is a correct tuple to be removed and we may proceed to find a solution of this modified instance. \end{remark}
+Otherwise, for every tuple $t$ in a relation $R^{\bA}$, we remove all copies of $t$ from $R^{\bA}$ and test the resulting database with the threshold $u-m$, where $m$ is the multiplicity of $t$.
+If the modified instance is accepted, then $t$ is a correct tuple to be removed and we may proceed to find a solution of this modified instance, otherwise we go one step back and try to remove a different tuple. \end{remark}